West-Lane-Translator/wlt_content/content/pages/Introduction.md

 [bylaws]({static}/pdfs/WLT_Bylaws_October_28_2020_edits.pdf) for your
 perusal.
 You will also find ample [contact information]({filename}About/Contact.md), should you desire to let us know your feelings or need further information.
+We're also currently looking for new board members and would appreciate hearing from you if you want to help!

 Continue your visit here by reading the [Frequently Asked Questions]({filename}FAQ.md) section, or by exploring the menu items